grandparoach/azhpc_lustre/README.md

 2. Open the [cloud shell](https://github.com/MicrosoftDocs/azure-docs/blob/master/articles/cloud-shell/quickstart.md) from the Azure portal
 3. Clone the repository, `git clone https://github.com/tanewill/azhpc_lustre`
 4. Change directory to azhpc_lustre `cd azhpc_lustre`
+5. Deploy the cluster `./deploy.sh [RESOURCE_GROUP_NAME] [NUM_OSS_SERVERS] [NUM_SERVER_DISKS] [NUM_COMP_NODES]`
+   - For example: `./deploy.sh LUSTRETESET-RG100 4 10 5`
+   - This example would be a file server with 4 OSS servers and 40 total disks, for 160TB and 5 compute nodes
-5. Deploy the cluster `./deploy.sh [RESOURCE GROUP NAME] [NUMBER OF OSS SERVERS] [NUMBER OF DISKS PER SERVER]` For example: `./deploy.sh BTN-LUSTRETESET-RG100 4 10` The total disk size is the number of OSS Servers multipled by the number of disks per server multipled by 4TB
+   - The total disk size is the number of OSS Servers multipled by the number of disks per server multipled by 4TB
 6. Complete deployment will take around 40 minutes
 7. The ssh key will be displayed upon completion, login to the jumpbox with that command
 8. Compute node hostips are listed in the file